 Some of the highlights of NSO are:

 Upon arrival the morning of Friday, August 29, 2014, students check in for orientation and into their residence halls if they are residential students.
 Later in the afternoon you and your families will attend the New Student Assembly at Blake Arena.

 At the conclusion of the assembly, students join their classmates and NSO leaders and begin familiarizing themselves with the College, its traditions, and the many aspects of campus life.
 Some of this time will be spent at Springfield College’s East Campus, a “nature zone” a mile-and-a-half from the main campus.

-Students will discuss the summer reading selection, The Cellist of Sarajevo by Steven Galloway, with faculty, staff, and NSO leaders.
+During NSO, all incoming students will discuss the summer reading selection, Wine to Water by Doc Hendley, with faculty, staff, and NSO leaders.

 Please take some time to review the NSO Web pages in order to familiarize yourself with the dates and times of arrival.
 We also ask that you familiarize yourself with the Traditions and songs prior to your arrival at Springfield College.
 We look forward to meeting you during the New Student Orientation.
 Again, welcome to the Springfield College family!

 General Chair of New Student Orientation 2014